-In order to have a more complete picture of community vulnerability and capacity to adapt to coastal erosion, the project adopted an approach to support women's participation in the community assessment and development of adaptation plan.
+In order to have a more complete picture of community vulnerability and capacity to adapt to coastal erosion, the project adopted an approach to support women's participation in the community assessment and development of the adaptation plan.
 Separate focus groups for women only were organised, where the same facilitation tools and questions were used to engage discussion.
-An equal number of women and men were interviewed during individual interviews with people who were most vulnerable to the effects of coastal erosion because of their location.
+Equal numbers of women and men were selected for the individual interviews of people considered most vulnerable to the effects of coastal erosion because of their location.